Why pursue a doctorate in Film and Moving Image Studies?

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.

 Credits.
 A fully qualified candidate is required to fulfill 90 credits.
 The requirements are: 15 credits of coursework, six credits in the form of one comprehensive examination and one specialization examination essay (three credits each), six credits of thesis proposal, and 63 credits of research and thesis.

 Language.
-International students whose first language is not English must meet a minimum score of 80 for TOEFL iBT (or 550 for TOEFL PBT) to be admitted to the program.
 While English is the dominant language for activities in the School of Cinema, applicants must demonstrate a level of competence that would allow them to read technical material in French (or another pertinent language with regards to their research).
 Students may write reports, examinations, and theses in English or French, as they choose.